-- 4.54 Government can also improve it's the deterrent effect of its criminal justice system.
-Are the penalties for theft, robbery, and other property crimes enough to alter a thief's cost-benefit calculus?
+Government can also improve the deterrent effect of its criminal justice system.
+Are the penalties for theft, robbery, and other property crimes enough to alter a thief's costbenefit calculus?
 Are they applied consistently?
-How effective is the overall system at preventing and deterring crime? - 4.55 No matter the penalties, criminal law is only as effective as those who enforce it.
+How effective is the overall system at preventing and deterring crime?

+No matter the penalties, criminal law is only as effective as those who enforce it.
 The police are the frontline enforcement agency, and any crime reduction initiative must begin with ensuring their effectiveness.
 But police reform is a challenge-for developed and developing countries alike.
 It is hard to monitor the actions of individual officers on patrol or to prescribe how they should handle the variety of often dangerous situations they confront on a daily basis.
-Difficult working conditions coupled with the sometimes hostile relations between police and citizens tend to isolate the police, creating a strong sense of loyalty among officers, and making external oversight and accountability difficult. - 4.56 Despite these hurdles, some promising approaches emerged in the 1990s under the rubric of community policing.
-Although the details differ across countries, and even within countries, such policing includes one or more of the following (box 4.8): - Assigning officers to foot patrols so that they can concentrate on those offences that are major annoyances to local residents and firms and build relationships with the community. - Meeting regularly with individuals and firms to hear their views on police priorities. - Analyzing trends and focusing efforts rather than responding to each individual crime as a report comes in.53
+Difficult working conditions coupled with the sometimes hostile relations between police and citizens tend to isolate the police, creating a strong sense of loyalty among officers, and making external oversight and accountability difficult.

+Despite these hurdles, some promising approaches emerged in the 1990s under the rubric of community policing (box 4.9).
+Although the details differ across countries, and even within countries, such policing includes one or more of the following:

+- Assigning officers to foot patrols so that they can concentrate on those offenses that are major annoyances to local residents and firms and build relationships with the community - Meeting regularly with individuals and firms to hear their views on police priorities - Analyzing trends and focusing efforts rather than responding to each individual crime as a report comes in.55